-Westbourne's Neighbourhood Plan Referendum will take place on Thursday 29 July 2021.
+Residents voted in favour of Westbourne's Neighbourhood Plan at a referendum on Thursday 29 July 2021.

 Following Chichester District Council's Cabinet meeting on 7 September 2021 and Full Council meeting on 21 September 2021, it was resolved to 'Make' the Westbourne Neighbourhood Plan 2017-2029.

 This means that the Westbourne Neighbourhood Plan has been brought into legal force, and forms part of the statutory Development Plan for Westbourne.
 Consequently, decisions on whether or not to grant planning permission in Westbourne will need to be made in accordance with the Westbourne Neighbourhood Plan 2017-2029, unless material considerations indicate otherwise.